Tropical Weather-Atlantic

-Tropical rainstorm forms in the western Caribbean; two other areas being monitored
+High risk of development remains in western Caribbean this week; Two other areas being monitored

-AccuWeather hurricane experts have determined that a cluster of showers and thunderstorms in the western Caribbean became a tropical rainstorm on Sunday in the western Caribbean.
-This tropical
+AccuWeather hurricane experts say there is a high risk for tropical storm formation in the western Caribbean or southern Gulf of Mexico between Tuesday and Wednesday of this week, where showers and

 The next name on the Atlantic list is Helene.